karishnu/retwitter/README.md

 # retwitter

 # API for a Twitter clone
-# Developed for as an interview task
+# Developed as an interview task